Sponsored By:

 As AI agents increasingly act autonomously in critical systems, security and identity teams must rethink how zero-trust principles apply to these non-human actors.
 Traditional frameworks weren’t designed with LLM-based assistants and bots in mind, leaving blind spots where automated actions may be implicitly trusted.
 Without proper guardrails, AI agents can overstep privileges, mishandle credentials, or expand the attack surface in dangerous ways.

-In this webinar, Itamar Apelblat, CEO and Co-Founder of Token Security, will examine how to extend identity-first access control to autonomous agents.
-Using real-world examples, he will highlight the risks of failing to treat AI as first-class identities and share practical strategies for applying zero-trust to AI-driven systems.
+In this webinar, Itamar Apelblat, CEO and Co-Founder of Token Security, and Jason Garbis, Founder and CEO of Numberline Security, will examine how to extend identity-first access control to autonomous agents.
+Drawing on their deep expertise in Zero Trust security, they will explore the emerging challenges of treating AI as operational entities within modern infrastructures.
+Using real-world examples, they will highlight the risks of failing to treat AI as first-class identities and share practical strategies for applying Zero Trust principles to AI-driven systems.

 Why Attend: